-Jennifer and her work has been featured in venues from The Oprah Winfrey Show to NPR’s Talk of the Nation, and BBC News Hour to Bitch Magazine.
-She has keynoted at more than 250 universities, organizations, and conferences, including the National Coalition of Abortion Providers, Amherst College, Take Back The Night UW-Madison, and the New Jersey Women and Gender Studies Consortium.
-In 2008, she became Writer-in-Residence at The New School, where she taught until 2012.
+Jennifer and her work have been featured in venues from Oprah to NPR, and BBC News Hour to Bitch Magazine.
+She has keynoted at more than 300 universities, organizations, and conferences, including the National Coalition of Abortion Providers, Amherst College, Take Back The Night UW-Madison, and the New Jersey Women and Gender Studies Consortium, to name a few.
+In 2008, she became Writer-in-Residence at The New School, where she taught non fiction workshops for four years.

 Originally from Fargo, North Dakota, Jennifer lives in New York City with her husband and two sons.